For certain products images are the most important element in an ad.

 Fascinations tease the value of what you are offering and embellish the benefit prospects will get.

-These two elements are key, they will trigger the curiosity and desire of your prospects.
+These 2 elements are key, they trigger the curiosity and desire of your prospects.

-To make sure fascinations are effective, they also need to put a clear image in the reader’s mind through powerful words.
+To make sure fascinations are effective, they also need to put a clear image in the reader’s mind.

 Look at this sentence:

 The 7-step formula that even an illiterate dropout can use to write copy that is 100 times more effective than the best advertising agency.

 Let’s analyse it to understand how it’s been created so we can replicate this formula.